0

 For me personally, the ideal range for surfskate wheels is between 66 and 70 millimeters.
 That’s my recommended diameter range when it comes to surfskating maneuvers and street cruising.

 But when it comes to parks and bowls, you want smaller wheels.
-So the diameter range I suggest in that environment is 58 millimeters to 65 millimeters at the biggest.
+For that, I recommend 58 millimeters to 65 millimeters at the biggest.

 When you’re choosing diameter, you want to consider the terrain you’re riding and your riding style.

-If you’re cruising for long distances without a lot of sharp, tight maneuvers in the process, then you’re also going to go on the higher end.
+If you’re cruising for long distances without a lot of sharp, tight maneuvers, then you’ll probably prefer bigger wheels.

 Durometer

-The next aspect of wheels to consider is durometer, which refers to the softness or hardness of a wheel.
+The next aspect of wheels to consider is durometer.
+This refers to the softness or hardness of a wheel.

 The scale to measure durometer ranges from 75a to 100a.
 The lower the number, the softer the wheel.
 The higher the number, the harder.